 Sometimes the world around seems out of control, the ability to catch it and being here and now become utterly difficult.
 Naturally, we come to a point where everything feels in the chaotic state.
 We stop and drop out.
 Most people drop out of fashion, music, film or digital trends at one point.
 We tune out and our kids tune in, soon they are turning out.
-Their kids continue this merry goes around in a quicker and faster way than before like the wheel of dharma to illustrate that all life is cyclical.
+Their kids continue this merry go around in a quicker and faster way than before like the wheel of dharma to illustrate that all life is cyclical.
 For every new spin at the wheel, we believe that we see, hear or feel brand new things.
 However, this, but this is far from the truth.
-And how many parents do not shake their heads while the youngest turns up to volume and scream out; turn of that noise off, you call it music?
+And how many parents do not shake their heads while the youngest turns up to volume and scream out; turn off that noise off, you call it music?
 Its dam noise,” forgetting that they heard the same thing from their parents. we are more adaptable.
-Youth tribe was more visible long back before as they today mixed with each other in juxtapose of style.
+Youth tribe was more visible long back before as they today mixed with each other in juxtaposing of style.
 The difference between young and old, hippies or punk, local or global culture gets mixed and melts different cultural elements with each other.
-We are more adaptable than ever, like chameleons we change, adopt and paste into every situation we face, anywhere at any time.
+We are more adaptable than ever, like chameleons we change, adapt and paste into every situation we face, anywhere at any time.

 Online global village

 We have become moving global media units, receive, sending and sort out information quicker and faster, and it happens not only in the most wealthy nations; efficiency and low-cost electronics have made it possible.
-Today you hardly see people without a phone in their hands, if the mobile phone was the modern cigarette, the smart phones are the new Heroin, you get highly addicted, but not the abstinent physical illness.
+Today you hardly see people without a phone in their hands, if the mobile phone was the modern cigarette, the smartphones are the new Heroin, you get highly addicted, but not the abstinent physical illness.
 A dangerous development as everybody needs to disconnect from time to time.
 However, try to take away from whomever the mobile phone and laptop for a week; you will after a day see a pale, uncomfortable and highly restless person.
 What once was a technological progress has become a serious addiction.

 What do we know?

-About a week ago day on the tram this young, drunk and homeless boy sat next to me and talks to everyone, and he screams out that he did not understand much about it all.
+About a week ago day on the train this young, drunk and homeless boy sat next to me and talks to everyone, and he screams out that he did not understand much about it all.
 I replied as I sat next to him that it was good to hear because I do not understand anything as well.
 And I got this lost feeling that everything happening around me is unreal.
-I read or watch news about education, terror, war, global warming, unemployment or healthcare, but then I even get more lost.
+I read or watch news about education, terror, war, global warming, unemployment or health care, but then I even get more lost.
 Should I choose sushi or steak, red or blue, Athens or Rome, Facebook or Twitter, blog or website?
 Chaos, derived from the Ancient Greek, Chaos typically means a state lacking order or predictability.
 In ancient Greece, it first meant the original state to the universe, and, by extension, space, darkness, or informally to mean a state of confusion, and in this case our pop culture.

 The wealthiest consumer group

 The largest consumer group is also the wealthiest and oldest.
 They are likely older people, now today the greatest consumer group and besides a dream consumer as they have cash more than average.
 What they do not have it’s the right products.
 Take such as a Mobil phone, cut out all the fancy stuff as Internet surfing, games, mp3, social media and decorative applications and gadgets.
 Add simply a modern classic high-quality phone.
 An everlasting quality phone with camera functions, text message, and a screen which easily makes the fonts in readable size and most of all have a classic design.
-Instead of fancy stuff add a flashlight function so you can get your keys in the door when it’s dark and voice functions on important stuff.
+Instead of fancy stuff add a flashlight function so you can get your keys in the door when it’s dark and voice functions on the important stuff.
 And most of all a classic design with extremely high quality, this age group does not ask for new models every six months, easy interface.
 Maybe the price on the phones is higher, but I assure you it would be successful.

 From banking to travel

-You can add this to almost all branches from banking to travel across bookings, instead we get an endless stream of newness.
-Every company or brands seem to make different cartridges, USB cables, printer sockets, battery chargers, cars, mobiles, sports, coffee with cream, without cream, services, mails, fast food, , medicines, drugs, start wars, fight terrorism, build bigger roads, or specialized holiday to the far as far away destination possible; all with one intention to earn as much money as probably.
+You can add the same to almost all branches from banking to travel across bookings, instead, we get an endless stream of newness.
+Every company or brands seem to make different cartridges, USB cables, printer sockets, battery chargers, cars, mobiles, sports, coffee with cream, without cream, services, mails, fast food, medicines, drugs, start wars, fight terrorism, build bigger roads, or specialized holiday to the far as far away destination possible; all with one intention to earn as much money as probably.
 A constant flow of information overload surrounds us, either I like it or not.
-This overloaded of information makes us feel uncomfortable as we lack grip or to absorb it and to try to overcome it; we shop more and more, because if it stops the old economy stops.
+This overloaded information makes us feel uncomfortable as we lack grip or to absorb it and to try to overcome it; we shop more and more, because if it stops the old economy stops.
 Since every single action, we perform measured in money sequences we have no system to set the value of things we should care about; happiness, inner peace, compassion and a more balanced sharing between those who have too much and those who have been too little.

 We do not need to stop produce fashion garment; we need to do it differently